paveyry/better-hangoutschat/README.md

 far.
 The Greasemonkey/Tampermonkey script still works fine.

-If you care about having a minimal GUI for the chat separate from your main browser window, you can run use the Chrome flag `--app=https://chat.google.com`:
+If you care about having a minimal GUI for the chat separate from your main browser window, you can run use the Custom Mac Launcher as described below or simply use the Chrome flag `--app=https://chat.google.com`:

     /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --app=https://chat.google.com # on Mac OS

     google-chrome --app=https://chat.google.com # on GNU/Linux

 You can follow the evolution of this issue and suggest solutions here: https://github.com/paveyry/better-hangoutschat/issues/10

+### Custom Mac Launcher

+You can clone this repository and run the `make install_mac_app` rule to install a `BetterChat` launcher that runs an entirely separate instance of Google Chrome, with a separate user data directory (in `$HOME/.betterchat`).

+This means that the tampermonkey extension will *only* be installed for Hangouts Chat but not for your main Chrome instance.

+Just run the `make install_mac_app` rule and follow the instructions.
+You will only have to configure it once.

 Better Hangouts Chat
 ====================================